Automated Invoice Parsing & EDI/XML Ingestion

 """Stub for downstream parser routing and normalization."""

-# Implementation routes to EDI/XML/PDF handlers
+# Routes to EDI/XML/PDF handlers based on format_type

 return []